hm-lang/core/proposals/README.md

 before putting it back into a container (in case there are any invariants/etc. that need to be restored).

 Here is an example with a map.
-Note that the argument is readonly, but that doesn't mean it doesn't change, especially when we're doing self-referential logic like this.
+Note that the argument is readonly, but that doesn't mean the argument doesn't change, especially when we're doing self-referential logic like this.

 ```
-# TODO: do we want to use underscores `{_"hello": cat()}` to indicate a map instead of an object?
+# TODO: do we want to use underscores `{_"hello" = cat()}` to indicate a map instead of an object?
+# maybe only if there's an equivalent nice way to do sets, e.g., `{_"hi", _"hey"}`
+# without the extra underscores, it's nicer, so if we can distinguish those grammatically,
+# we should keep the simpler approach.
 Animals ;= {"hello": cat(), "world": snake(Name: "Woodsy")}

 doSomething(Animal): string